The Fall (TV series)

 The Fall is a crime drama television series filmed and set in Northern Ireland.
-The series, starring Gillian Anderson as Detective Superintendent Stella Gibson, is created and written by Allan Cubitt and features Jamie Dornan as serial killer Paul Spector.
-It is produced by Artists Studio, and shown on RTÉ One in the Republic of Ireland and BBC Two in the UK.
+The series, starring Gillian Anderson as Detective Superintendent Stella Gibson, and Jamie Dornan as serial killer Paul Spector, is created and written by Allan Cubitt.
+It is produced by Artists Studio, and shown on ZDFneo in Germany, RTÉ One in the Republic of Ireland, and BBC Two in the UK.

-The series premiered in the Republic of Ireland and Northern Ireland on RTÉ One on 12 May 2013, and in the rest of the United Kingdom on BBC Two on 13 May 2013.
+The series premiered in the Republic of Ireland and Northern Ireland on RTÉ One on 12 May 2013, and in the United Kingdom on BBC Two on 13 May 2013 followed by ZDFneo.
 The second series began in the Republic of Ireland on 9 November and in the UK on 13 November 2014.
 The third series premiered on RTÉ One on 25 September and on BBC Two on 29 September 2016.

 Plot

 Metropolitan Police Superintendent Stella Gibson, a senior investigating officer who reviews investigations, is seconded to the Police Service of Northern Ireland (PSNI) to assess the progress of a murder investigation that has remained active for longer than 28 days.
 When it becomes apparent that a serial killer is on the loose, local detectives must work with Stella to find and capture Paul Spector, who is attacking young professional women in the city of Belfast.
-As time passes Stella's team works tirelessly to build a case but they are met with complications inside and outside the PSNI.
+As time passes, Stella's team works tirelessly to build a case but they are met with complications inside and outside the PSNI.

 Development

 Cubitt said that he originally was researching another show he was planning on writing and read a book on the BTK ("Bind, Torture, Kill") serial killer, Dennis Rader.
 Cubitt found the structure of the book intriguing, which began with a look at the BTK Killer's attack that was possible because of Rader's testimony, his documentary evidence and the extensive forensic evidence that was gathered from the scene of the crime.
 Cubitt created a structure where the killer is identified immediately, eliminating the whodunit aspect of many stories.
-The focus could then become the motives for the killings and on the insights that might be gained about the psychology of the killer, even in the face of what might be considered a normal, functioning person with a job, wife and children.
+The focus could then become the motives for the killings and on the insights that might be gained about the psychology of the killer, even in the face of what might be considered a normal, functioning person with a job, wife, and children.
 Cubitt said this was the starting point that interested him: how this supposedly normally functioning person would then be connected to the crimes.